 Everyone reacts to traumatic events differently, and it may not take an incident as extreme as one of these to trigger PTSD.
 For some people, the shock of even a minor collision can cause long-lasting emotional trauma.

-Proving PTSD to Recover Damages
+Proving PTSD to Recover Damages in New Mexico

 Unlike physical injuries, emotional injuries such as PTSD are not easy to prove.
 While you can produce x-rays, MRIs, photographs, and other tangible proof of broken bones, brain injuries, stitches, scars, bruises, and spinal cord damage, it is much harder to provide concrete evidence of an emotional injury.
 PTSD and other psychiatric conditions are considered to be types of pain and suffering.
-With the help of an experienced attorney, you can make a case for these damages with evidence such as the following:
+With the help of an experienced personal injury attorney, you can make a case for these damages with evidence such as the following:

 - Psychiatric evaluation reports